Across the Globe

-Renewable energy has the potential to vastly reduce total emissions.
-A clean source of energy can be used to power homes, businesses and transportation.
+Renewable energy has the potential to reduce total emissions vastly.
+A clean source of energy can be used to power homes, businesses, and transportation.

-Costs are decreasing yearly however, with renewable energy emerging as a viable alternative to traditional fossil fuel sources.
-It has been reported that the cost of renewable energy per kWh is now on par to that of traditional power depending on location.
+Costs are decreasing yearly, however, with renewable energy emerging as a viable alternative to traditional fossil fuel sources.
+It has been reported that the cost of renewable energy per kWh is now on par with that of conventional power depending on location.

-Renewable energy accounted for 29% of global electricity demand in 2020, which should only increase due to falling prices in solar and wind power sectors.
+Renewable energy accounted for 29% of global electricity demand in 2020, which should only increase due to falling prices in the solar and wind power sectors.
 Renewables are predicted to account for almost 95% of global power capacity over the coming years.
-Approximately 11% of the total energy demand is met by renewable sources.
+Renewable sources meet approximately 11% of the total energy demand.